McJackTang/MMPD_rPPG_dataset/README.md

 ## 🗝️ Access and Usage
 **This dataset is built for academic use.
 Any commercial usage is banned.**
-To access the dataset, you are supposed to download this [letter of commitment](https://github.com/McJackTang/MMPD_rPPG_dataset/blob/main/Data%20Usage%20Protocol.pdf).
-Please use the education or affiliation mailbox to email <tjk19@mails.tsinghua.edu.cn> and cc <yuntaowang@tsinghua.edu.cn> with the signed or sealed protocol as an attachment.
-The signature of staff in the university is preferred.
-There are two kinds of dataset for convenience: full dataset(370G, 320 x 240 resolution ), mini dataset(48G, 80 x 60 resolution ).
+There are two kinds of datasets for your convenience: full dataset(370G, 320 x 240 resolution ), mini dataset(48G, 80 x 60 resolution ).
 There are two ways for downloads： OneDrive and Baidu Netdisk for researchers of different regions.
-For those researchers at China, hard disk could also be a solution.
+For those researchers in China, a hard disk could also be a solution.
+To access the dataset, you are supposed to download this [data release agreement](https://github.com/McJackTang/MMPD_rPPG_dataset/blob/main/MMPD_Release_Agreement.pdf).
+Please scan and dispatch the completed agreement via your institutional email to <tjk19@mails.tsinghua.edu.cn> and cc <yuntaowang@tsinghua.edu.cn>.
+The email should have the subject line 'MMPD Access Request -  your institution.'
+In the email,  outline your institution's past research and articulate the rationale for seeking access to the MMPD, including its intended application in your specific research project.

 ## ⚙️ Experiment Procedure[Updated]
 <img src='https://github.com/McJackTang/Markdown_images/blob/main/procedure.png' width = 50% height = 50% />